csgroup-oss/eoap-tools/CONTRIBUTING.md

 (screenshots) are welcome.

-Open a [Bug Report](https://github.com/csgroup-oss/eoap-tools/issues/new?template=bug_report.md) for issues that you encountered.
+Open a [Bug Report](https://github.com/csgroup-oss/eoap-tools/issues/new?template=bug_report.md) for issues that you encountered, if it's not already present in the issue tracker.

+Before Submitting an Issue:

-Before submitting a new issue please check for existing issues, your question or bug may already be reported.
+- **Check Existing Issues**: Your question or bug may already be reported.
+- **Search the Documentation**: Ensure the answer isn’t already covered.

 #### Suggesting Enhancements